 On October 28, 2009, Alexandra Mendès, Liberal Member of Parliament for Brossard – La Prairie, Frank Valeriote, Liberal Member of Parliament for Guelph, Ontario, and Alexander Atamanenko, NDP Member of Parliament for British Columbia Southern Interior tabled Bill C-468 to amend the regulations to bring them in line with transportation times in the European Union.

-We have been observing at court for nearly one year a case between the Canadian Food Inspection Agency (CFIA) and Maple Lodge Farms.
-The case centers on two animal transport infractions involving high numbers of dead broiler chickens and spent hens en route to the Maple Lodge slaughterhouse in Brampton, ON.
-In recent years the poultry company has had scores of monetary penalities levied by the CFIA for animal transport infractions.
-Court hearings continue.
+For two years we observed at court a case between the Canadian Food Inspection Agency (CFIA) and Maple Lodge Farms.
+The case centered on two animal transport infractions involving high numbers of dead broiler chickens and spent hens en route to the Maple Lodge slaughterhouse in Brampton, ON.
+Over the years, the poultry company had scores of monetary penalities levied by the CFIA for animal transport infractions.
+On March 27, 2014, Maple Lodge Farms was convicted.

 Point Pelee National Park: Parks Canada implemented the third of a five year killing programme for cormorants on Middle Island, a bird sanctuary that is part of Point Pelee National Park.
-In 2009, Parks Canada killed 1589 cormorants, significantly below their stated target of 4,000.
+In 2009, Parks Canada killed 1,589 cormorants, significantly below their stated target of 4,000.
 We hope to stop the killing altogether but at minimum to keep the number of birds killed as low as possible and to document the cruelty of the cull.
-However, in 2010 Parks Canada managed to kill 3,625 cormorants and in 2011, 3,009.
-To date, the number of cormorants killed in 2012 has not been disclosed.
+However, in 2010 Parks Canada managed to kill 3,625 cormorants; in 2011, 3,009 birds; in 2012, 3,663 birds and in 2013, 2,490.

 Tommy Thompson Park: The Toronto and Region Conservation Authority staff who manage Tommy Thompson Park, in downtown Toronto, continue to take an enlightened approach to the cormorant colony, which is the largest on the Great Lakes.